seanreed1111/sql-recipes/recipes.md

 GROUP BY name;
 ```

-## The problem here is that `WHERE` specifies the initial constraints that determine which rows to `SELECT`, but the value of `COUNT( )` can be determined only after the rows have been selected.
+## The problem here is that `WHERE` specifies the initial constraints that deterMINe which rows to `SELECT`, but the value of `COUNT( )` can be deterMINed only after the rows have been selected.
 The solution is to put the `COUNT( )` expression in a `HAVING` clause instead.
 HAVING is analogous to WHERE, but it applies to group characteristics rather than to single rows.
 That is, `HAVING` operates on the already selected and grouped set of rows, applying additional constraints based on aggregate function results that aren’t known during the initial selection process.
 The preceding query therefore should be written like this:

 ```sql
 -- This is correct